apoorvathakre123/Stopwatch/README.md

 # Stopwatch
-This Project is a simple stopwatch application built using HTML,CSS and JavaScript.
-It provide users with a convenient tool for measuring time intervals accurately.The stopwatch feature start,stop and reset functionalities, allowing users to easily track time durations.
+This project is a simple Stopwatch webpage built using HTML, CSS, and JavaScript.
+It provides users with convenient tools for measuring time intervals accurately.
+The stopwatch features start, stop, and reset functionalities, allowing users to easily track time durations.